Monthly Archives: September 2012

 Sleazy, gory and cheap to boot; I guess if it was widely available you could consider it to be a similar type of flick to 555 or maybe The Ripper.
 The fact that MacMillan has never really pushed to get it released probably says more than my words ever will.
 Well at least now you know something about it and that it actually does exist.
 If you have any more questions, feel free to contact me in the usual ways…

 Killer Guise: √√√

 Directed by: Patrick McBrearty

 Review by Luisito Joaquín González

-Not many fans seem to pick up on the fact that there were more slasher movies released during 1998-2008 than at any other period of the genre’s timeline.
+It’s interesting that not many slasher completists mention that there were far more slasher movies released during 1998-2008 than at any other period of the genre’s timeline.
 Even the eighties heyday didn’t churn out as many psycho killers, which is an interesting piece of information.
-It’s likely because it is so much easier nowadays to get a film made and a distribution deal sorted and anyone with a camera and a few keen friends can put together their own effort, whereas in older times, it was all about begging for funding.
+It’s likely because it is so much easier now to get a film made and a distribution deal sorted and anyone with a camera and a few keen friends can put together their own effort.
+In the old days, it was all about walking around cap in hand and begging for funding.

 On top of that, we have also seen entries emerging from more and more countries over the past fifteen years.
 These include Russia, India, Pakistan, South Korea and Thailand.
 There were so many newer titles finding their way direct to DVD at one point that even the IMDB is still catching up with listing half of them.
-I keep looking out for Rock Party Massacre and Demon Day Killer and to this day they don’t seem to be on there.
+I keep looking out for Final Curtain and Demon Day Killer and to this day they don’t seem to be on there.

 A group of students head off to a dilapidated prison with a psychiatrist to uncover the truth behind rumours of government mind experiments that had been taking place before it was shut down.
 It seems that there were some military tests on the inmates that had to be kept classified.
 What they uncover is a vicious masked killer who seems hell bent on slashing them to pieces.